 The Seagate Fast SSD is well worth considering if you're looking for a the best portable SSD for a low price.

-- Read our full Seagate Fast SSD 500GB review.
+Read the full review: Seagate Fast SSD 500GB (opens in new tab)

 If you want speed above all else, and money is (almost) no object, than the Samsung X5 Portable SSD is the best portable SSD for you.
 It comes with a Thunderbolt 3 connection that takes full advantage of the super-fast speeds of the brilliant Samsung 970 Evo NVMe SSD that comes inside.

 However, that pure dedication to speed comes at some expense.
 First, there's the financial expense, as this is a pricey external SSD.
 It's also larger and bulkier than the Samsung T3 or Samsung T5, which are also on this list.
 The device is fairly heavy at 150g, triple the weight of the Samsung T5, and at 116 x 60 x 18mm, it can best be described as portable rather than miniature.

 However, when it comes to performance, the Samsung X5 Portable SSD is definitely the portable SSD to go for.

 Read the full review: Samsung X5 Portable SSD (opens in new tab)

 This small and compact external hard drive offers very decent speeds, as well as a rugged body that keeps it safe from water - as well as drops and knocks.
 It's not the fastest drive out there - as it's still reliant on the aging SATA technology, rather than the newer - and faster - NVMe tech, but for the money you're still getting a brilliant performer.